 How Is Diabetic Retinopathy Diagnosed?

-Diagnosing the stage of retinopathy (non-proliferative or proliferative), as well as the need for treatment and frequency of monitoring, can only be made following a thorough examination of the retina after dilating the pupils of both eyes.
+Diagnosing the stage of retinopathy (non-proliferative or proliferative), as well as the need for treatment and frequency of monitoring, can only be made by a specialist following a thorough examination of the retina after dilating the pupils of both eyes.
 In order to make decisions about the type and timing of treatment, it is often necessary to perform two other tests: optical coherence tomography (OCT) and fluorescein angiography (FA).

 What Are The Signs And Symptoms Of Diabetic Retinopathy?